Digging into the Charter System: Has it Been Good for NASCAR?

 If it were economically feasible, Ware believes there would be upward of 80 cars attempting to qualify for each race.
 But it’s not that easy, and it seems to only be getting more expensive for the small teams.

-LFR had been aligned with Circle Sport Racing in 2016, but with Jeffrey Earnhardt committed to the full schedule in the No. 33 car for 2017, Leavine needed to spend additional cash, though he questions if it has done anything for the sport.
+LFR had been aligned with Circle Sport Racing in 2016.
+But with Jeffrey Earnhardt committed to the full schedule in the No. 33 car for 2017, Leavine needed to spend additional cash.

+What the No. 95 team got was a guaranteed spot in every race.
+However, looking back Leavine questions whether it was even necessary.

 “It helped us spend a lot of money,” Leavine said of the charter system.
-“Outside of that, there was a lot of proponents of it, and I think if you sat a group of people individually and not together to me it’s like what has it really done for our sport?
+“Outside of that, there was a lot of proponents of it.
+But to me, it’s like what has it really done for our sport?

 “I can remember two years ago, we walked out of the owner’s meeting knowing that it was going to come and we knew we weren’t going to have one.
-So it’s like what do we do now?
-The next year, we planned on going full-time, but there was such a disconnect between that purse of the open versus charter, you’ve got to have almost twice as much sponsorship.”
+So, it’s like what do we do now?
+The next year, we planned on going full-time, but there was such a disconnect between the purse of the open teams versus charter teams, you’ve got to have almost twice as much sponsorship [to survive as an open car].”

-Leavine admits that he thinks he knows why the system was implemented, but refuses to share them with the public.
-But he did know that with limited funding, he needed to acquire a charter or that sponsor wasn’t going to stick around.
+Leavine admits he thinks he knows why the system was implemented.
+However, he refuses to share the reasons with the public.
+But the owner did know that, with limited funding, acquiring a charter became a necessary evil or that sponsor wasn’t going to stick around.

 “At the end of last year, one of our main sponsors that had been with us had in their contract they required us to have a charter so that we were guaranteed to be into all of the races,” Leavine continued.
 “I’m sitting here thinking I spent a lot of money and I don’t know why except it was there and put in place.”

+But would McDowell have ever failed to qualify this season without a charter?
+It seems unlikely considering the size of the fields this season.
+You can understand why Leavine and other owners in the middle-tier class are a little frustrated.
+And do those medallions really have long-term value?
+They’ve been selling in the $2-$4 million range since the system came into place.
+That’s not enough to cover debts, most likely, for a top-tier race team going under.

-Because the field has not been full for just about half the races this season, it lends the question, why not more open cars?
+At the same time, the field has not been full for just about half the races this season.
+So it begs the question, why not more open cars?
 Devine still has the rights to the No. 93 machine.
-Robinson typically runs two full-time teams, lately running the No. 7 car over the No. 55 and Ware has discussed internally adding an additional team at some tracks.
+Robinson typically runs two full-time teams, lately running the No. 7 car over the No. 55.
+Ware has even discussed internally adding an additional team at some tracks.
 But that would most definitely take more funding.
+That would seem to indicate the current charter system really isn’t doing much to cut costs.

-Ultimately, the charter system is intact for at least seven more years, running through the 2024 season.
-But in an ever-changing NASCAR universe, it’s hard to tell which way it will go.
+But despite the challenges, don’t expect any changes.
+Ultimately, the charter system is intact for at least seven more years, running through the 2024 season despite its many mixed reviews.